 IFRS 15 will replace IAS 18, "Revenue", IAS 11, "Construction Contracts", and related interpretations on revenue.
 IFRS 15 establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 Application of the standard is mandatory for annual periods beginning on or after January 1, 2018, with early application permitted.
-The Company is evaluating any potential impact of this standard.
+The Company has assessed that this standard will not have any material impact on the consolidated financial statements in the next fiscal year.